 12 Henderson Rd, Alexandria, 2016

 Lord Raglan Hotel, located just across from Sydney’s Alexandria Park, is all about being as pure a pub as it can be.
-No pokies, no gawdy smoking areas, just a warm, comfortable setting and a ton of great brews on tap that rotate weekly.
+No pokies, no gawdy smoking areas, just a warm, comfortable setting and a ton of the best beers on tap that rotate weekly.
 Combine this with a suite of pinball machines, an American-inspired menu and weekly trivia, and baby you’ve got a party going.

 Iron Duke Hotel